aws-observability/aws-otel-python-instrumentation/performance-tests/README.md

 7. after k6 completes, petclinic is shut down
 8. after petclinic is shut down, postgres is shut down

-And this repeats for every agent configured in each test configuration.
+And this repeats for every distro configured in each test configuration.

 After all the tests are complete, the results are collected and committed back to the `/results` subdirectory as csv and summary text files.

 ## What do we measure?

-For each test pass, we record the following metrics in order to compare agents and determine relative overhead.
+For each test pass, we record the following metrics in order to compare distroConfigs and determine relative overhead.

 | metric name              | units  | description                                                                  |